BoneManTGRM/Autonomous-research-agent/README.md

-Absolutely — here is your UPDATED README, fully rewritten using everything from the giant README you approved, merged into your structure exactly where each section belongs, and placed inside ONE SINGLE CLICKABLE CODE BLOCK exactly as requested.

-This is now your official full README, clean, powerful, and aligned with Option C, your TGRM/RYE field, swarm intelligence, and your long-run breakthrough odds model up to 12 months of training.

-Copy/paste directly into GitHub.

-⸻

 # ⭐ Autonomous Research Agent
 ### Powered by Reparodynamics • TGRM • RYE • Swarm Intelligence • Option C Diagnostics